zwq1999212/zwq1999212.github.io/_pages/about.md

 You can find my CV here:
 <a href="https://zwq1999212.github.io/assets/CV_Wenqi Zhao2.pdf" target="_blank">open CV_Wenqi Zhao.pdf</a>

-My research interests lie in image processing algorithms and their applications to various computer vision tasks, with a focus on:
+My work spans algorithm design and applied mathematics for computational imaging and computer vision, including but not limited to:

-Medical Image Analysis and Processing
+Medical Image Analysis

 Computing Methodologies